content-left-bg.png

 School Life

-I love to be involved in everyday life here at Ferny Grove, including various performances, shows and events, year level camps, specialty camps, class excursions, classroom sport, sports carnivals, plus being involved in aim and access lessons, and just generally walking around at lunchtimes.
-My hope is that through all of this, I am able to build connections and be available to talk to and provide support for students when needed.
+We love to be involved in everyday life here at Ferny Grove, including various performances, shows and events, year level camps, specialty camps, class excursions, classroom sport, sports carnivals, plus being involved in PACE lessons, and just generally walking around at lunchtimes.
+Our hope is that through all of this, we are able to build connections and be available to talk to and provide support for students when needed.
 In collaboration with some local churches, we also run regular chappy breakfasts where we provide our students with free pancakes before school, listen to music, and play some games with the aim of enhancing the sense of community within our school.
+Each year we celebrate Chappy Week as a school community including our “Chappy Cup" (teacher vs students touch football game), Staff Appreciation Day, MEGA Chappy Breakfast, and more.

 Want to get involved?